nukala/docker/redsen/readme.txt

 == 04/27
   * Works from an active terminal.
 Launch interactively and run the scr script.
   * docker -d does not work
-  * ports interefere. so export from grsh clashes with vagrant.
+  * ports interefere. so export from grvbox clashes with vagrant.

 == 04/30 (using scr2 and update-rc.d)
   * does not start in background